py2ai/py2ai.github.io/_posts/2022-09-17-How-to-make-an-image-to-text-classifier-app.md

        bypassing hacks that are Tesseract-specific.
 ```

-There are a number of other factors that can help in increasing the accuracy of tesseract.
+There are a number of other factors that can help in increasing the accuracy of tesseract
 * Rotation / Deskewing - rotating image to align the text horizontally and deskewing to make better orientation of characters
 * Rescaling - resizing the image
 * Binarisation - convert an image to black and white